HRC sat down with Jahni Leggett to learn about her work raising awareness of intersex people ahead of our celebration of Intersex Awareness Day.

 Post submitted by Sula Malina, Children, Youth & Families Program Coordinator

-In August, Leggette shared his story in powerful in testimony supporting California resolution 110, saying that, at just six years old, "I had never had the chance to be told the truth, to be given the chance to decide for myself how my body feels to me.
+In August, Leggette shared her story in powerful in testimony supporting California resolution 110, saying that, at just six years old, "I had never had the chance to be told the truth, to be given the chance to decide for myself how my body feels to me.
 My body was owned by the surgeons before I had a chance to lay claim to it.”

-Most recently, Leggette declared that the transgender, gender non-conforming, and intersex communities wouldn’t be erased following the Trump-Pence administration’s latest efforts to redefine “sex” to intentionally exclude LGBTQ people and their families from federal non-discrimination protections.
+Most recently, Leggett declared that the transgender, gender non-conforming, and intersex communities wouldn’t be erased following the Trump-Pence administration’s latest efforts to redefine “sex” to intentionally exclude LGBTQ people and their families from federal non-discrimination protections.

 As we celebrate Intersex Awareness Day, why is it important for you to be out and visible as an intersex person and advocate?

 It is important for me to be out and visible to fight against what so many doctors tell us about our bodies.
 We need to have people we can relate to and foster a community together.
 By sharing my story and echoing many similar stories, we can fight for intersex human rights and end the surgeries performed on so many intersex children.

 Tell us about your experience as an HRC Youth Ambassador.